dimitri-nicolo/calico/v2.3/usage/policy/secure-metrics.md

 1. Create a default network policy that allows traffic to and from your hosts.
 1. Create host endpoints for each node that you'd like to secure.
-1. Create a network policy that denies unwanted traffic to the {{site.prodname}} metrics endpoints.
+1. Create a network policy that denies unwanted traffic to the {{site.tseeprodname}} metrics endpoints.
 1. Apply labels to allow access to the Prometheus metrics.

 ### Example for {{site.nodecontainer}}